Draghi urges euro zone states 'to be sovereign together'

 STRUCTURAL REFORM MESSAGE

-Pressing for closer integration, Draghi urged euro zone states to align their approach to structural reforms - efforts to shape up economies by, for example, liberalizing labor markets - using the template of the common fiscal rules.
+Pressing for closer integration, Draghi urged euro zone states to align their approach to structural reforms - efforts to shape up economies by, for example, liberalising labour markets - using the template of the common fiscal rules.

 "There is a strong case for us to apply the same principles to the governance of structural reforms as we do to fiscal governance," he said.
 "The essential cohesion of the union depends on it."